xhu88/House-Prices-Project/README.md

 # Quantitative Analysis

 ### Model Loss during training:
-* Training and validation loss steadly decrease steadly and stablitlize after 50 epochs.
+* Training and validation loss steadily decreases steadily and stabilizes after 50 epochs.
-* Validation loss reamains slightly lower than training loss.
+* Validation loss remains slightly lower than training loss.
 This indicates good generalization and no overfitting.
 ![Model loss vis](https://github.com/user-attachments/assets/dc44fa85-492d-474c-bbf0-b9313a88a4e1)

-## Correclation Analysis
+## Correlation Analysis
-* A correclation heatmap was generated to highlight relationships among features and their impact on `sales price`.
+* A correlation heatmap was generated to highlight relationships among features and their impact on `sales price`.

 | **Feature**       | **Correlation** |
 |--------------------|-----------------|